 This extends all the way through to national diplomacy.
 For example, there’s no abstract value weighing how much England likes France.
 That’s reliant on the personal opinions of each King/Queen, and is influenced by everything from where they were born to who’s on their council to who they’re married to.
 They may be best friends in 1150, but a few dead Kings later and they’ll be at each other’s throats.
 So CKII isn’t an economic or military strategy game (though those elements do feature), it’s essentially a political simulator.
 And a very good one at that.

 What this dependence on character does is turn each game into a gripping story.
 Strategy games have long leaned on narrative to dress up their box-ticking, from Civilization’s personalities making AI seem human to Total War’s historical plots, but they’ve got nothing on Crusader Kings II.

 Everything that happens to you in CKII feels like a personal affront or triumph because that’s exactly how the game works.
 Whether you’re torturing a foe, fending off a challenge on your title or having an affair, every click of your mouse is telling a human story with complex human beings.
 Denmark didn’t invade, their asshole King did.
 You didn’t secure power by harvesting minerals, you killed a few people and bribed a few others.
 Every day that passes, you’re writing your own bloody, historical version of Game of Thrones, only with the Crusades replacing dragons.

 All of which is terrific stuff, but then, I said a lot of this before when I reviewed the game the first time.
 What’s happened since is nothing short of remarkable.

-Four years of constant updates, expansions and patches have turned a game that was already vast into something almost unmanageable, a world so full of possibilities that even so many hundreds of hours into my life with the game I feel like I’ve barely explored the fringes.
+Five years of constant updates, expansions and patches have turned a game that was already vast into something almost unmanageable, a world so full of possibilities that even so many hundreds of hours into my life with the game I feel like I’ve barely explored the fringes.